Virtual Servers vs. Physical Servers: Which Is Best For Your Business?

 The Pros and Cons of Virtual Servers

+A virtual server is a virtual machine that mimics a physical server’s functionality.
 Virtualization typically occurs in the cloud or on servers that are owned, maintained, and located offsite.
-Hiring a hosting vendor who offers secure cloud services is the most common way that organizations switch to virtualization.
+Hiring a hosting vendor who offers secure cloud services is the most common way organizations switch to virtualization.

 Pros of Virtual Servers: